Adderall is a prescription medication used to treat attention deficit hyperactivity disorder and narcolepsy.

 While the treatment of ADHD was considered a success for a while, ADHD specialists have expressed concerns with the sharp rise of ADHD diagnoses.
 Some data has found that 15 percent of high school students have been diagnosed with ADHD.
 In 2013, 3.5 million children were taking medication to treat ADHD, as opposed to 600,000 in 1990.

-Specialists found no reason for such a sharp rise in diagnoses.
+Specialists found no reason for such a sharp rise in diagnosis.
 Duke professor Dr. Conners was quoted in the article, calling it a “national disaster of dangerous proportions.”
 Dr. Conners went on to say that this was not a sudden ADHD epidemic, but an irresponsible way of distributing this medicine on a mass scale.

 It seems that the rise in ADHD diagnoses and prescriptions related directly to the success of a marketing campaign that went on for 20 years.
 This campaign made AHDH very public and promoted the pills to teachers, parents, and doctors.
 As the child market for ADHD medication has been booming, the pharmaceutical industry is now targeting adults with ADHD.